JeremiahKaren/35percent.github.io/_posts/2018-12-03-elephant-traders.md

 ![](http://35percent.org/img/App12.png)

-The bare-bones of a strategy are given elsewhere (Part 6 of Schedule 2), including proposals for a database of relocation opportunites, a £634,700 relocation fund and a temporary relocation space, but nothing that amounts to a fully-fleshed out strategy.
+The bare-bones of a strategy are given elsewhere (Part 6 of Schedule 2), including proposals for a database of relocation opportunities, a £634,700 relocation fund and a temporary relocation space, but nothing that amounts to a fully-fleshed out strategy.

 ## There is no Trader Panel